skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   Start the tape at this block number.
 In a TAP/TZX file, the first block is number 1, the second is 2, etc.

---trace FILE
-  Log instructions executed during a simulated LOAD to FILE.
-See the section on ``SIMULATED LOAD`` below.

 -u, --user-agent `AGENT`
   Set the User-Agent header used in an HTTP(S) request.